The Marin Post

 There has to be a better way to ensure pedestrian safety at intersections: methods that differentiate dense, urban, commercial streets from placid, suburban neighborhoods; methods that empower pedestrians to make their presence known; methods that cities and towns can reasonably implement, and California drivers are not uniquely ostracized for.

-Finally, I ask you to consider just one of the unassessed, financial impacts of this new law: parking meters.
+Consider the unassessed, financial impacts of this new law on something else: parking meters.

 Everywhere in the state there are millions of parking meters (San Francisco, alone, has 320,000) that are permanently mounted to allow cars to park adjacent to crosswalks.
 Are cities supposed to abandon all of these and lose the revenue, move them, rebuild their streetscapes, what?